 The confidential counsellor for malpractice and the Committee on Whistleblowing both have a strict duty of confidentially.
 Anything you share with them will be treated with the utmost confidence.

-You can find further information in the Regulations on whistleblowing.
+You can find further information in the Regulations on reporting malpractice.